hguomin/az-iiot-opc-e2e-solution/src/OpcUaPublisher/README.md

 $ docker push gmdevcr.azurecr.io/opcua-publisher:latest
 ```

-Now it's ready to deploy it to Azure IoT Edge device as a edge module, in the iot edge device, create a folder and put the configuration file `publishednodes.json` into it. `/opt/opcua-publisher` is used in below sample.
+Now it's ready to deploy it to Azure IoT Edge device as a edge module, in the iot edge device, create a folder and put the configuration file `publishednodes.json` into it, `/opt/opcua-publisher` is used in below sample.
+And please note that the `/appdata` is the working directory of this application inside container.

 when seting the iot edge module in azure portal, set `Image URI` to `gmdevcr.azurecr.io/opcua-publisher:latest`, the `Container Create Options` set as below and a route with value `FROM /messages/* INTO $upstream` needed.
 ```json